tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Open the unsolved version of the Jupyter notebook; live code the solution and highlight the following:

-* At a glance, forecasting time series data using RNN LSTM models could be seen as a three steps process:
+* At a glance, forecasting time series data using RNN LSTM models could be seen as a three step process:

   * **Step 1:** Data preparation.